Borno: In Zulum’s shoes, what else would you do?

 Openly, Zulum pays tribute to gallant soldiers.

-At the Government House in Maiduguri, Zulum accords special treatment to military commanders and heads of other security establishments.
+At the government house in Maiduguri, Zulum accords special treatment to military commanders and heads of other security establishments.
 With or without appointments, military heads walk to Zulum’s office anytime the need arises, and the governor suspends everything else.
-He attends to requests, often for ‘logistics’, brought by security heads, and he is particular about the military.
+He attends to requests, often for ‘logistics’, brought by security heads, and he is particular about the military’s.

 So much is the governor’s commitment that the Chief of Army Staff, Buratai, on Sunday, May 24, 2020, publicly described Zulum’s support for the military as being “immeasurable.”